jcvignoli/lumiere-movies/README.md

 ### Is it AMP compliant?

 It should be compliant with [AMP WordPress plugin](https://wordpress.org/plugins/amp/ "AMP WordPress plugin") installed.
 You may see some changes in the layout and obviously the apparence will change.
-As it is expected by AMPization of any webpages.
+Popups will be removed and they will be displayed in a new page, in conformity with AMP standards.

 ### Is it CSP compliant?

 [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP "Content Security Policy on Mozilla") (CSP) is a webserver based security avoiding injections to your pages.
 It greatly improves the security of your website.
-Although WordPress is difficult to get fully CSP compliant (in particular the admin interface), Lumière is fully CSP compliant.
-Neither online javascripts nor stylesheets are added.
-It is advised to use the standards 'wp_script_attributes' and 'wp_inline_script_attributes' hooks to inject your nonces values into scripts, and use a regex WordPress buffer technique to inject the style nonces.
+Although WordPress is difficult to get fully CSP compliant, Lumière is fully CSP compliant both for the admin and the frontend interfaces.
+Neither javascripts nor stylesheets are directly added to HTML tags, it uses the standard WordPress system to add scripts and stylesheets.
+In order to add a nonce, it is advised to use the standard 'wp_script_attributes' and 'wp_inline_script_attributes' hooks to inject your nonces into scripts, or use a regex WordPress buffer technique to inject the style nonces.

 ### Can I change the size of the poster pictures?